bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^37^ Now on the last and greatest day of the feast, Jesus stood and cried out, “If anyone is thirsty, let him come to me and drink! ^38^ He who believes in me, as the Scripture has said, from within him will flow rivers of living water.” ^39^ But he said this about the Spirit, which those believing in him were to receive.
 For the Holy Spirit was not yet given, because Jesus wasn’t yet glorified.

 ^40^ Many of the multitude therefore, when they heard these words, said, “This is truly the prophet.” ^41^ Others said, “This is the Christ.”
-But some said, “What, does the Christ come out of Galilee? ^42^ Hasn’t the Scripture said that the Christ comes of the offspring^*^ of David, + 7:42 2 Samuel 7:12 and from Bethlehem,+ 7:42 Micah 5:2 the village where David was?” ^43^ So a division arose in the multitude because of him. ^44^ Some of them would have arrested him, but no one laid hands on him. ^45^ The officers therefore came to the chief priests and Pharisees; and they said to them, “Why didn’t you bring him?”
+But some said, “What, does the Christ come out of Galilee? ^42^ Hasn’t the Scripture said that the Christ comes of the offspring^^ of David, + 7:42 2 Samuel 7:12 and from Bethlehem,+ 7:42 Micah 5:2 the village where David was?” ^43^ So a division arose in the multitude because of him. ^44^ Some of them would have arrested him, but no one laid hands on him. ^45^ The officers therefore came to the chief priests and Pharisees; and they said to them, “Why didn’t you bring him?”
 ^[7:42 or, seed]

 ^46^ The officers answered, “No man ever spoke like this man!”